jgautheron/exago/README.md

 This is the API backend consumed by the [app](https://github.com/jgautheron/exago-app).

+## How it works

+Exago "outsources" the entire code processing to two dedicated AWS Lambda functions that take care of pulling and processing the code concurrently.

+Once both functions are done processing the code, this service retrieves the KPIs and outputs them as JSON formatted output, which is then displayed by the [frontend](https://github.com/jgautheron/exago-app).
+Every successful processing is cached in LevelDB.

+For those familiar with Lambda, there is a default limit of 100 concurrent running functions, which means that we can process about 50 projects simultaneously.
+Reaching that limit won't cause any dysfunction as Exago is relying on a routine pool to execute orderly repository checks.

 ## Rank calculation process

 All metrics are factored with the amount of lines of code, so that bigger projects can also get into high ranks.
 Actually the bigger the project the more we try to be permissive.